nsrau/azure-docs.it-it/articles/storage/blobs/data-lake-storage-migrate-on-premises-HDFS-cluster.md

     -mkdir -p  wasb://<container_name>@<blob_service_endpoint>/<destination_directory>
     ```

-    * Sostituire il segnaposto `<blob_service_endpoint>` con il nome dell'endpoint del servizio BLOB.
+    * Replace the `<blob_service_endpoint>` placeholder with the name of your blob service endpoint.

-    * Sostituire il segnaposto `<account_key>` con la chiave di accesso dell'account.
+    * Replace the `<account_key>` placeholder with the access key of your account.

-    * Sostituire il segnaposto `<container-name>` con il nome del contenitore.
+    * Replace the `<container-name>` placeholder with the name of your container.

-    * Sostituire il segnaposto `<destination_directory>` con il nome della directory in cui si desidera copiare i dati.
+    * Replace the `<destination_directory>` placeholder with the name of the directory that you want to copy your data to.

-6. Eseguire un comando list per assicurarsi che il contenitore e la directory siano stati creati.
+6. Run a list command to ensure that your container and directory were created.

     ```
     hadoop fs -libjars $azjars \